parul4mishra/Log-Intrusion-Detection-System/README.md

 ## Trade-offs

+- **Startup-time processing**
-- **Startup-time processing vs real-time detection** Logs are analyzed on application startup rather than streamed in real time.
+  Logs are analyzed on application startup rather than streamed in real time.
   This simplifies the design but delays detection until logs are processed.

-- **File-based ingestion vs log pipelines**
+- **File-based ingestion**
-  Reading from a mounted log file avoids external dependencies but does not scale as well as Kafka / Fluentd–based ingestion.
+  Simple and dependency-free, but not intended for high-volume or real-time log processing.

 - **Simple pattern-based rules vs deep parsing** Detection rules rely on structured fields and lightweight pattern checks,